destz/destz.github.io/README.md

 - Mora can be used for ingredients which also allows you to cook meals that can heal your characters during several battles.
 - Raising the level of your weapons, increases the damage you do on opponents.
 - Raising artifacts **POTENTIALLY** increases overall damage on a wider scale.

+If you organize your spendings then you are least likley to ever have to worry about whether you have enough more to level up either your character or item.

 ## The Importance of Resin